Eisenwave/voxel-compression-docs/src/svo/construction.md

 Out of the six necessary conditional operations, we could optimize five away.
 During a microbenchmark of the original $max(abs(x), abs(y), abs(z)) > d$ comparison vs. our optimized method, **no performance difference could be found**.
-However, microbenchmarks are to be taken with a grain of salt and depending on the architecture and the surrounding code, a performance improvement may happen.
+However, keep in mind that `abs()` functions are often compiled to use a conditional move instruction which can be expensive on older architectures.
+So depending on the architecture, such a benefit could be seen.

 ## Octree Node Index